olahallvall/FlowDance.Documentation/README.md

 ```csharp
 public void AddCompensationData(string compensationData, string compensationDataIdentifier)
 ```
-Or you can added when a Span are to be Completed.
+Or can be added when a Span are to be Completed.
 ```csharp
 public void Complete(string compensationData, string compensationDataIdentifier)
 ```